 The University is based on a single, city centre based campus with three on-campus accommodation options.
 It is a ten minute walk to Leeds’ city centre following major road routes.
 Public transport is frequent and the Student Union also provides a student-only night bus.

-University of Leeds is ranked 139th in the Times Higher Education rankings.
-Leeds is ranked between 101-150 in the Shanghai Jaio Tong rankings and Leeds is a member of the Russell Group of universities.
+University of Leeds is ranked =127th in the Times Higher Education rankings.
+Leeds is ranked between 101-150th in the Shanghai Jiao Tong rankings and Leeds is a member of the Russell Group of universities.

-There are approximately 6,800 international students at Leeds university representing about 22% of all students.
+There are over 12,000 international students at Leeds University, from more than 130 countries, representing about 32% of all students.

 For more information, please visit Pathway & Foundation page.